-Remove the coolant drain plug (13mm bolt) on the front of the engine cases.
+Remove the coolant drain plug (10mm hex key) on the bottom of the engine cases.

 NOTE: Inspect the old coolant for evidence of oil, combustion byproducts (black 'oil slick' stuff) or other things that may indicate a problem.

 Tools recommended for impeller service: